Mrian07/Proyeksi/docs/system-admin-guide/authentication/saml/README.md

 Q: After clicking on a provider badge, I am redirected to a signup form that says a user already exists with that login.

-A: This can happen if you previously created user accounts in OpenProject with the same email than what is stored in the identity provider.
+A: This can happen if you previously created user accounts in ProyeksiApp with the same email than what is stored in the identity provider.
 In this case, if you want to allow existing users to be automatically remapped to the SAML identity provider, you should do the following:

-Spawn an interactive console in OpenProject.
+Spawn an interactive console in ProyeksiApp.
 The following example shows the command for the packaged installation.
 See [our process control guide](../../../installation-and-operations/operation/control/) for information on other installation types.

 ```